-Quite possibly the best team to not win a championship, the Nittany Lions featured a fearsome offensive attack, highlighted by RB Ki-Jana Carter, QB Kerry Collins and WR Bobby Engram.
+Quite possibly the best team to not win a championship, the Nittany Lions featured a fearsome offensive attack, highlighted by RB Ki-Jana Carter, QB Kerry Collins, and WR Bobby Engram.
 After finishing a perfect season at the Rose Bowl with a 38-20 victory over 12th ranked Oregon, the Lions fell just short of the national championship, which was instead awarded to the Nebraska Cornhuskers.
-PSU had three players, Collins, Carter and TE Kyle Brady picked in the top 10 of the NFL draft.
+PSU had three players, Collins, Carter, and TE.
+Kyle Brady was picked in the top 10 of the NFL draft.

 11) 1992 Alabama Crimson Tide